 Xinyi is a doctoral student in the Centre for Industrial Sustainability (CIS) at the Institute for Manufacturing (IfM), Department of Engineering.
 She is a member of Hughes Hall, University of Cambridge.
 Her PhD project is under the supervision of Professor Steve Evans, and fully supported by two advisors, Dr Mukesh Kumar and Dr Lili Jia.
 She was a junior visiting researcher at Sustainable Innovation Centre of ISQ Institute and at Chalmers University of Technology, funded by TRUST junior researcher exchange program.
 She is currently working as a part-time Research Associate for circular supply chains projects, at Circular Economy Centre (CEC), Cambridge Judge Business School.

 Her research studies supply chains with a focus on how Circular Economy might shape the fashion industry, the second largest polluter in the world, for achieving sustainability.
 This project receives funding from China Scholarship Council.
-By collaborating with industrial partners from fashion industry globally, the research initially adopts the qualitative method to understand the circular business model innovation, circular supply chain design and strategy, and the barriers existing among supply chain players for implementing CE, contributing to the theoretical knowledge of CE principles in the clothing sector.
-At the following stage, her research aims at modelling complexity in design for sustainability and circular economy by using quantitative methods such as agent-based simulation, system dynamics, big data analysis, machine learning, and operational research.
-The data analysis in turn will validate the CE principles identified at the first stage.
+By collaborating with industrial partners from fashion industry on a global scale, the research conducts empirical study to investigate circular business model innovation, circular supply chain design and strategy, and the barriers existing among supply chain players for implementing circular economy, contributing to the conceptual and practical development of CE principles in the clothing sector.

 - Industrial Sustainability for Fashion Industry